 Born Basya Cohen in Brooklyn, New York, on May 3, 1917, she was the second of two children in a comfortable middle-class family.
 Her father, Leo (Sadvoransky) Cohen, a lawyer, and her mother, Rebecca, an English teacher, were both Russian immigrants.
-The Cohens were observant Jews, keeping a kosher home and lighting candles on the Sabbath.
+The Cohens were observant Jews, keeping a Term used for ritually untainted food according to the laws of Kashrut (Jewish dietary laws).kosher home and lighting candles on the Sabbath.
 At age five, however, teased about her name by neighborhood children, Basya Cohen began to call herself Betty.
 Fourteen years later, Betty and her older brother Nat, then a medical student, changed their names from Cohen to Comden.
 That same year, Betty Comden, always sensitive about her nose, had plastic surgery.
-In her autobiography, Comden, who has turned to Judaism sporadically in her adult life, commented that she still feels “uneasy in my skin,” remaining insecure about aspects of her identity.
+In her autobiography, Comden, who turned to Judaism sporadically in her adult life, commented that she still felt “uneasy in my skin,” remaining insecure about aspects of her identity.

 In the eventful summer of 1938, Comden met Siegfried Schutzman, later Steven Kyle, whom she married three and a half years later.
 Comden’s personal life has often had to take a backseat to her extremely successful career, but Kyle, an accomplished artist who ran Americraft, a store for decorative accessories in New York, always supported his wife’s career, encouraging her to take risks and travel for her work.
 Comden and Kyle had two children: Susanna, whose birth in 1949 was commemorated in a composition by Leonard Bernstein called “Anniversary for Susanna Kyle,” and Alan, born in 1953.
 After thirty-eight years of happy married life, Kyle died in 1979 of acute pancreatitis.
 Comden’s son, Alan, suffered years of drug addiction and died of AIDS in 1990.

-Comden’s many other tributes range from a Theatre World Award in 1945 to a Dramatists Guild Lifetime Achievement Award in 2002 (with Green), as well as joint Tony Awards for Hallelujah, Baby!
+Comden’s many other tributes ranged from a Theatre World Award in 1945 to a Dramatists Guild Lifetime Achievement Award in 2002 (with Green), as well as joint Tony Awards for Hallelujah, Baby!
 (1968), Applause (1970), On the Twentieth Century (1978) and The Will Rogers Follies (1991).
 Adolph Green died in 2002.
-Comden’s best work is about New York, which she portrays affectionately, always representing a human, personal experience of the big city, as in On the Town.
-In the same spirit, her work satirizes the glamour of show business, including Hollywood and the movies, which she also loves.
+Comden’s best work was about New York, which she portrayed affectionately, always representing a human, personal experience of the big city, as in On the Town.
+In the same spirit, her work satirized the glamour of show business, including Hollywood and the movies, which she also loved.
 Singin’ in the Rain and The Band Wagon deflate the “stars” who grow too big for their britches with wit and compassion.
-In some ways, Comden herself seems not unlike her filmic creation Auntie Mame, both bohemian and dignified, with an incisive sense of humor and a penchant for playing roles.
-Comden’s work privileges female characters who are clever, fast-talking, and humorous over tall, blonde, dumb starlets and narrow-minded debutantes who, in Comden’s work, always lose their man.
-In the final analysis, Betty Comden is one of the most important librettists in the history of American musical comedy, contributing a wit informed both by her liberal Jewish upbringing and her implicit belief that women need to assert themselves creatively.
+In some ways, Comden herself seemed not unlike her filmic creation Auntie Mame, both bohemian and dignified, with an incisive sense of humor and a penchant for playing roles.
+Comden’s work privileged female characters who are clever, fast-talking, and humorous over tall, blonde, dumb starlets and narrow-minded debutantes who, in Comden’s work, always lose their man.
+In the final analysis, Betty Comden was one of the most important librettists in the history of American musical comedy, contributing a wit informed both by her liberal Jewish upbringing and her implicit belief that women need to assert themselves creatively.